As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 2. Use A Mask When Stepping Outdoors

 Wearing a mask is the single most effective way to reduce pollen allergy symptoms when stepping outdoors.
-It’s the easiest too!
+Pollen-allergy masks come in a wide range of protection levels, from basic protection to high-level protection for those who experience severe pollen allergy symptoms.

 3. Close Your Windows On Days When The Pollen Count Is High